-Many bodyboarders don't actually enjoy the term "boogie board," and some will even consider it to be offensive and derogatory.
+Many bodyboarders don't actually enjoy the term "boogie board," and some will even consider it offensive and derogatory.

-The truth is that the subtle linguistic nuance is often used by professional bodyboarders and industry professional to describe the gear (boogie board, or boogieboard), and the sport itself (boogie boarding, boogying, or boogieboarding), in a respectful manner.
+The truth is that the subtle linguistic nuance is often used by professional bodyboarders and industry professionals to describe the gear (boogie board, or boogieboard) and the sport itself (boogie boarding, boogying, or boogie boarding) in a respectful manner.

 When Tom Morey shaped the first-ever bodyboard and founded Morey Boogie, he was undoubtedly thinking of taking the sport to the highest possible level, rather than developing a toy for the kids to play on their warm summer holidays.